CCBlueX/Documentation/md/scriptapi_v3/typescript_support.md

 It was generated from forked a ts-generator that orignally only works with field generation.
 And [the fork](https://github.com/commandblock2/ts-generator) is modified to generate both field and method definitions.
 It uses kotlin reflection api (mostly) to generate typescript definition files, it also uses java reflection sometimes somwhere to check if the names are actually correct (kotlin reflection sometimes see things differently, like `Unit` for kotlin but `void` for java).
 So it is expected to generate definitions that are not 100% accurate and it some times fails to process some classes (like java.util.Map), but what it generates should be there on jvm (little bit of false negatives but no false positives observed so far).
 I do plan to retire this generator and instead use a graaljs based script for fully accurate definitions in the future (which might have even worse performance, current one is already bad enough).

-There are also a part of the definitions are maintained manually, like some of `Settings.boolean` and other things that are presented as `org.graalvm.polyglot.Value` for graaljs (which they are actually js objects, and can be properlly represented as typescript type).
-These(including those embedded variable/class access like `mc`) are implemented with [typescript declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#global-augmentation).
+There is also a part of the definitions is maintained manually, like some of `Settings.boolean` and other things that are presented as `org.graalvm.polyglot.Value` for graaljs (which they are actually js objects, and can be properlly represented as typescript type).
+These (plus embedded variable/class access like `mc`) are implemented with [typescript declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#global-augmentation).

 ### Modifications on LiquidBounce
 A embedded javascript file was evaluated before evaluating the user created js, this redirects any `require()` call that starts with `jvm-types/` to `Java.type()` call in graaljs (with a additional step replacing '/' to '.').
 Your typescript statement